Lolita M. Jones, MSHS, RHIA, CCS, CRC, Medico-Social Coding Consultant

-What is Healthcare Data Mining?
+What is Medical Coding Data Mining?

 A Query is a request for data or information from a database(s).
 Rules define specific constraints associated with the requested data.